-Blablabla Media was born in 2005 as a brand but soon it became the platform for the independent film and multimedia projects of its founders, formally adopting the status of Portuguese producing company with a global attitude.
-Its strategical and widespread network in Europe is written in its genetic code: Blablabla Media is fiscally based in Lisbon (Portugal), has a Northern office in Tallinn (Estonia) and operated from Madrid (Spain) during several years
+Blablabla Media was born in 2005 as a brand but soon it became the platform for the independent film and multimedia projects of its founders, formally adopting the status of Portuguese producing company.
+In 2019, it opened itself to new genres and authors, betting on a path to be marked by international co-productions

-Be it feature, medium, short or micro films and series, the documentary has always been the genre favoured by this company, which manages its production flow as follows: a quota of approximately 50% dedicated to the development of author films intended for television broadcasting and theatrical screening; other 50% to high end commissioned projects — either cultural, institutional or commercial.
+Be it feature, medium, short or micro films and series, documentaries have always been the genre favoured by this company, which, during its first ten years of life, managed its production flow as follows: a share of around 50% dedicated to the development of author films intended for television broadcasting and theatrical exhibition; another 50% to high-profile commissioned projects — whether cultural, institutional or commercial.
+Since 2019, however, Blablabla Media has re-entered its activity, currently dedicating a share of 90% to film and television (non-fiction, fiction and animation), and only 10% to commercial commissions and derivatives.

 But Blablabla Media also creates non-audiovisual contents.
-Up to now, it has produced two theatre plays, composed original soundtracks, published a series of micro-tales’ books and managed a participative web-journal in partnership with the Portuguese portal Clix.
+Up to now, it has produced two theatre plays, composed original soundtracks, published books and managed a participative web-journal in partnership with the Portuguese portal Clix.

 Film Production